Exclusive: California utility PG&E explores bankruptcy filing - sources | MarketScreener

 A bankruptcy filing is not PG&E's preference for addressing liabilities from the catastrophic blazes, some of the sources said.
 But the preparations could put pressure on California politicians hoping the company can avoid such an outcome.

-Shares of PG&E, which has a market capitalization of $12.7 billion, dropped 30 percent in after hours trading in New York on Friday on the news.
+Shares of PG&E, which has a market capitalisation of $12.7 billion (9.9 billion pounds), dropped 30 percent in after hours trading in New York on Friday on the news.

 "PG&E's board and management are working diligently to assess the company's potential liabilities as a result of the wildfires and the options for addressing those liabilities.
 We recognize the need to balance the interests of many stakeholders while maintaining safe, reliable and affordable services for our customers, which is always our top priority," the company said in a statement.